sladjapopadic/FoodBlog/README.md

 - user register / login
 - post a new recipe
 - view all recipes on the blog and filter results
-- edit / delete recipes you posted
+- edit / delete posted recipes

 ### Demo:
 ![](demo.gif)